Peteresis/MechaCar_Statistical_Analysis/README.md

 * Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

+In the dataset, it is plausible to anticipate that the following variables and coefficients contributed non-randomly to the mpg value:

+`vehicle weight (0.0776)`
+`spoiler angle (0.3069)`
+`AWD (0.1852)`

+RESPUESTA ALTERNATIVA

+Variation in weight, spoiler angle, and AWD was not random.
+Ground clearance and vehicle length were the two factors with the largest random variance.

 * Is the slope of the linear model considered to be zero?
 Why or why not?

+P-values (probability values) for the above variables are smaller than our significance level of 0.05, which means they are statistically insignificant.
+As an example, the significance threshold for vehicle weight is as follows: In other words, 92.2 percent.
+The intended level of significance is 0.05 - 1 = 0.95 (or 95%).
+Using data from the linear model, all three variables/coefficients are expected to be outside the 95 percent minimal significance level.
+Additionally, this model has a statistically significant intersept value (5.08e-08), which suggests additional variables or coefficients that have not been accounted for could contribute to the variation in mpg (nor in the provided dataset).
+It's possible that more data has to be gathered or observed in order to boost the predictive potential of the analysis.
+Because the p-value is less than 0.05, the linear model's slope is not assumed to be zero.

+RESPUESTA ALTERNATIVA

+Our p-value is less than 0.05, so our slope is not zero.

 * Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

+According to the summary output, the r-squared value is 0.71, implying that this linear model will correctly predict approximately 71% of all mpg predictions.
+Furthermore, the linear model's p-value is 5.35e-11 (last line of the above image in the F-statistic results), which is lower (94.65%) than the desired significance level of 0.05.
+(95 percent ).

+RESPUESTA ALTERNATIVA

+Our R-squared value is 71 percent, which suggests that around 71 percent of the time the model will properly estimate mpg numbers.
+The mpg variability of the MechaCar prototypes may be due to other factors that were not included in the data set.

 ## :two: Deliverable 2